310mc/https-310mc.github.io-tl/source/_posts/feature_scout/true_to_myself_taking_a_step_forward.md

 {% endbubble %}

 {% bubble Chiaki serious %}
 Yeah.
-See, I heard that you’ve been worried over something, Takamine.
+See, I heard through the grapevine that you’ve been worried over something, Takamine.

 I wanted to get in touch with you, but I couldn’t find the right time to meet up and talk… And when I tried calling you, you wouldn’t pick up…
 {% endbubble %}